davelens/dotvim/README.md

 time to do this properly yet.

 Neovim will use [coc.nvim](https://github.com/neoclide/coc.nvim) for now.
-I'm not entirely convinced of its merit for me, I get the sense it's too bloated for my tastes, but sports easy configuration.
+I'm not entirely convinced of its merit yet (I get the sense it's too bloated for my tastes), but it sports easy configuration.
 The alternative would be to use [ALE](https://github.com/dense-analysis/ale) along with [Deoplete](https://github.com/Shougo/deoplete.nvim) + [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim).
 As for an LSP server for Ruby, I've gotten the best results so far with [Solargraph](https://solargraph.org/).